DJ Lethal: Limp Bizkit

 On House of Pain's final tour, Limp Bizkit, an up-and-coming band from Jacksonville, Florida was hired as a supporting act.
 DJ Lethal and the band became friends, and later, Limp Bizkit hired him to do some work on their recordings, eventually asking him if he wanted to join them.
-DJ Lethal accepted the offer, and the band became one of the most popular nu metal groups during the late 90s and early 2000s, selling over 40 million records worldwide.
+DJ Lethal accepted the offer, and the band became one of the most popular nu metal groups during the late 90s and early 2000s, selling more than 40 million records worldwide.

 DJ Lethal wanted his contributions to the band recordings to be more original than typical DJs in bands at the time.
 "There are a couple of other rock bands that have DJs and they're just like, [mimics a chirp scratch] 'Hey, what's going on?
 Let me spin around a couple of times and show off that I can spin two records.'
 So I definitely knew I didn't want to be just another DJ in a rock band.
 I wanted to be another instrument—a part of the band, like another guitar player."

 On March 17, 2018, five years after his departure from the band, DJ Lethal reunited with Limp Bizkit on stage during a concert in New Zealand.
 He later announced through Twitter that he had officially rejoined Limp Bizkit.